7 Key Differences Between Alcoholism and Problem Drinking

 1. Alcoholics Are Physically and Mentally Dependent Upon Alcohol

 Unlike problem drinkers, alcoholics are physically and mentally dependent on alcohol.
 If your loved one is dependent on alcohol, they have an attachment to the substance that has taken over their regular routine.
 This means that they no longer have control over how much they consume.
-Dependence also means that your loved one may need to drink more than they used to in order to get “buzzed” or feel the effects of alcohol.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), dependence also means that your loved one may need to drink more than they used to in order to get "buzzed" or feel the effects of alcohol.
 Typically, alcohol-dependent individuals drink every day.

 2. Problem Drinkers Can Abstain from Alcohol